shanmugapriya287/my-portfolio/README.md

 I am Shanmugapriya.
 With a strong foundation in Business Analytics, backed by an MSc in Business Analytics from the UK.
 I specialize in data management, predictive modelling, data visualization and machine learning.
 With proficiency in Python, SQL, Tableau, Power BI and Excel, I transform raw data into meaningful insights that drive decision-making.

-In this portfolio, you will find projects demonstrating my expertise in data preprocessing, statistical modelling and visualization techniques.
-Some key highlights include my Sports Center Attendance Prediction project, where I applied machine learning techniques to identify key factors influencing user attendance and my Marketing Analytics project, which provided actionable insights for Hepatitis Diagnosis.
+This portfolio showcases my experience in handling large datasets, developing impactful dashboards, and applying statistical models to address real-world challenges.
+Key projects include my Attendance Prediction analysis, where I applied machine learning to forecast attendance trends, and my Hepatitis Diagnosis project, which identified critical factors influencing diagnosis outcomes.
+I've also designed a Patient Insights Dashboard to support data-driven healthcare decisions and conducted a Stroke Analysis to explore contributing factors to stroke cases.
+My Excel Insights project highlights my ability to analyze data with advanced Excel techniques, while the Winter Rock Sale Operations project focuses on optimizing sales performance.

 I am highly analytical and passionate about solving real-world business challenges through data-driven strategies.
 I enjoy working in collaborative environments, where I can leverage my skills to optimize processes and enhance decision-making.

+Feel free to explore my projects — I'm always open to feedback, collaboration or a good data conversation!

 #  Skills